- What is a Chemical Pregnancy?

-Ovulation and conceiving after chemical pregnancy are possible as early as 2 weeks after the miscarriage but it recommended that you wait for at least one normal menstrual cycle before trying to become pregnant again.
+Ovulation and conceiving after chemical pregnancy are possible as early as two weeks after the miscarriage.
+But it is recommended that you wait for at least one normal menstrual cycle before trying to become pregnant again.
 Also, it is better to run tests to screen for any medical problems before trying again.

-Other Important Things You Should Know About Chemical Pregnancy
+Other Important Things You Should Know About a Chemical Pregnancy

 - There is no evidence to suggest that a chemical pregnancy will affect future pregnancies.
 Many women have gone on to have healthy pregnancies after a chemical pregnancy.

-- For couples who are trying through an IVF, a chemical pregnancy is also a good indicator as it is a sign of implantation and pregnancy and holds potential for further attempts to be successful
+- For couples who are trying through an IVF, a chemical pregnancy is also a good indicator as it is a sign of implantation and pregnancy.
+This shows the potential for further attempts to be successful.

 Chemical pregnancies can happen to any woman and are mostly not under their control.
 It is possible to have healthy pregnancies after one or more chemical pregnancies as well.
 If you are concerned or have questions about chemical pregnancy, reach out to a gynaecologist to understand this condition better.